chlegou/SuMind/README.md

-# SuMind
+# SuMind: Brain training & Math Mind games
-SuMind: Brain training &amp; Math Mind games
+Give your mind a boost and get smarter by improving your math abilities